 The CSR+ and CSRB+ receivers connect to individual flash units in your setup in order to receive trigger and adjustment commands.
 At least one transmitter (sold separately from each receiver) is required for use.

 A transmitter is used at the camera-position and sends commands to each receiver in your setup.
-There are two transmitter options: the Cyber Commander™ Transmitter (for complete control of all parameters) and the CST Trigger Transmitter (for triggering only).
+There are two transmitter options: the Cyber Commander™ Transmitter (for complete control of all parameters) and the CST2 Trigger Transmitter (for triggering only).

 Flash Unit Connection: